notasausage/pi-hole-unbound-wireguard/README.md

 Throughout the process of setting things up, you may want to have a backup of your Raspberry Pi so you don’t have to start from scratch if you make a mistake like I have (several times).
 You may even want to clone your Raspberry Pi after each successful step so you can return to it if the next step goes wrong.
 For instance, I was sure to create a backup of my Raspberry Pi after initial setup, after I had Pi-Hole working, after I added Unbound, and after I got WireGuard setup.
 That way if I made any changes that broke my setup, I could always revert the previous working installation.

 ### Backup the Raspberry Pi SD Card
-There are many ways to do this, but if you're on a Mac there is a very simple (and free) solution.
-You'll want to download the [ApplePi-Baker](https://www.tweaking4all.com/hardware/raspberry-pi/applepi-baker-v2/) app for macOS, which handles backing up your Raspberry Pi's SD card and can restore from several different formats as well.
+There are many ways to do this, but if you're on a Mac the aforementioned [ApplePi-Baker](https://www.tweaking4all.com/hardware/raspberry-pi/applepi-baker-v2/) app is fantastic and handles backing up your Raspberry Pi's SD card, not to mention restoring from several different formats as well.
 ![ApplePi-Baker macOS App](screenshots/applepi-baker.png)
 At any point you want to backup your Raspberry Pi's configuration, first shutdown the device with:
 ```